History of entropy: Information theory

 Shannon's information entropy is a much more general concept than statistical thermodynamic entropy.
 Information entropy is present whenever there are unknown quantities that can be described only by a probability distribution.
 In a series of papers by E. T. Jaynes starting in 1957, the statistical thermodynamic entropy can be seen as just a particular application of Shannon's information entropy to the probabilities of particular microstates of a system occurring in order to produce a particular macrostate.

-Beam Entropy

-The beamspace randomness of MIMO wireless channels, e.g., 3GPP 5G cellular channels, was characterized using the single parameter of 'Beam Entropy.'
-It facilitates the selection of the sparse MIMO channel learning algorithms in the beamspace.

 Popular use

 The term entropy is often used in popular language to denote a variety of unrelated phenomena.
 One example is the concept of corporate entropy as put forward somewhat humorously by authors Tom DeMarco and Timothy Lister in their 1987 classic publication Peopleware, a book on growing and managing productive teams and successful software projects.
 Here, they view energy waste as red tape and business team inefficiency as a form of entropy, i.e. energy lost to waste.
 This concept has caught on and is now common jargon in business schools.

-In another example, entropy is the central theme in Isaac Asimov's short story The Last Question (first copyrighted in 1956).
+In another example, entropy is the central theme in Isaac Asimov's short story "The Last Question" (first copyrighted in 1956).
 The story plays with the idea that the most important question is how to stop the increase of entropy.